RemilYoucef/sd-4sql/README.md

 ## HOW TO CITE THIS PAPER AND THE DATASETS ?

-If you are using sd-4sql  or our provided dataset for your research, please consider citing our demo paper:
+If you are using sd-4sql or our provided dataset for your research, please consider citing our paper:

     Y. Remil, A. Bendimerad, R. Mathonat, P. Chaleat, and M. Kaytoue, "what makes my queries slow?": Subgroup discovery for sql workload analysis. in Proceedings of 36th IEEE/ACM  International Conference on Automated Software Engineering (ASE).
 IEEE, 2021.